 Procrastinating something on your to-do list?
 Address it first.

 Evaluate your to-do list and identify the most important, most difficult and least appealing tasks.
 Then, do those first.

 Finish two or three things that require real concentration when you have more energy.
 (If you can finish unfavorable tasks before using mental energy for emails, even better.)
 You’ll feel lighter and more motivated once challenging duties are done, and you’re less likely to procrastinate when you’ve already tackled the tough items.

 To make mornings run more smoothly, start the night before.
 Assemble an outfit for the next day, and if you have small children, set out theirs, as well.
-Pack lunches, locate keys and make decisions that might stall your morning progress.
+Make any decisions ahead of time that might stall your morning progress.

 Once the alarm goes off, don’t be afraid to delegate.
-Involve family members in regular duties, from making the beds to washing the dishes to filling the backpacks before school.
+Involve family members in regular duties, from making the beds to washing the dishes.